CITY draws researchers from the majority of York University's faculties and from the larger community in Toronto, the GTA, across Canada and globally.

 (ii) Graduate / Research assistants employed either directly by CITY or working on CITY projects are given automatic membership for the period of their employment.

-(5) CITY Undergraduate Associates are York University students who are:
+(5) CITY Undergraduate Affiliates are York University students who are:

 (i) employed in CITY projects;